Xiphereal/FlowTaskManagement/Desktop.Tests/e2e/README.md

 1. An Appium server is expected to be running on `http://127.0.0.1:4723/`.
 2. The Desktop app is expected to be, relative to this test project, at `../Desktop`, in `Debug`, and for `net9.0-windows`.
-3. The Backend is expected to be running.

 # Good to know